Maxastish/MultiindexTransportProblem/README.md

 ### 1) Install Python
 ### 2) Install all of the libraries:
   write in comand line:
-  '''
-  pip install numpy matplotlib openpyxl pandas tkinter
+  `pip install numpy matplotlib openpyxl pandas tkinter`
-  '''

 ### 3) Run the code of file "Transport_Problem.py"

 # Generator